Not sure where to begin? Connect with a peer!

 Email Victoria

-The Fire Peer Support Team is committed to bridging the gap between you and a qualified licensed mental health specialist.
+The First Responder Peer Support Team is committed to connecting first responders with the support they need, serving as a bridge to qualified, licensed mental health professionals.

 Redline Rescue is a non-profit, operated by UCF Restores, dedicated to the mission of serving first responders and their families in times of need by connecting them to culturally competent clinicians, peer support providers and chaplains.

-Email a Fire Peer Support Team member below to connect!
+Email a First Responder Peer Support Team member below to connect!

 Glenn Mackie